 3. Hidden drawers

-Drawers concealed behind hinged doors excite me, as do hidden drawers within drawers, like this one.
+Drawers concealed behind hinged doors excite me, as do hidden drawers within drawers, like these.
 All easy to do and maximise the available space.

 4. It helps if you live close.